dransyhe/DSR-Bench/README.md

 This suite can easily be tested by adjusting the `--dim` flag for implemented data structures.

-### DSR-Bench-natural
+### DSR-Bench-realistic

-DSR-Bench-natural extends 3 data structures in DSR-Bench (queue, binary search tree, and graphs) into narrative-based natural language questions.
+DSR-Bench-realistic extends 3 data structures in DSR-Bench (queue, binary search tree, and graphs) into narrative-based questions in realistic setting.
 LLMs are no longer evaluated on textbook/interview question style formal prompts like “Given an empty queue.
 Do the following operations: (enqueue 2), (dequeue), (enqueue 3)...
 What is the current queue?”, but on a real-world scenario that implicit require the usage and maintenance of a data structure, like “On a sunny afternoon, an ice cream truck rolled into the park.
 Each children take their place at the end of the line while the vendor serves from the front.
 Leila Choi ran over and joined the line.
 The next kid is being served… What is the order of the remaining kids in line?”

 This suite can easily be tested through calling the `natural` module.
 For example,